Foster Parent Rights and the Appeal Process in Washington State

 What triggers a corrective action notice:

 What a corrective action plan looks like: DCYF documents the specific deficiency and the WAC section it violates.
-You are given a timeline to correct the issue, typically between a few days and 30 days depending on the nature of the problem.
-For physical safety issues like a smoke detector, the correction is immediate.
-For documentation gaps, you have a defined window to bring records current.
+You are given a timeline to correct the issue.
+For physical safety issues like a smoke detector, address the correction immediately; for documentation gaps, use the defined window to bring records current.

 Responding to a corrective action plan: When you receive a CAP, address the specific items quickly and document your corrections — photographs for physical changes, date-stamped records for documentation issues.
 Notify your licensor in writing (email is fine) when each item is resolved.
 Do not ignore a CAP or assume it will go away.
 Unresolved CAPs escalate to formal licensing actions.